Can I Eat Expired Frozen Pizza Opened?

 What are the food safety risks?

 Frozen pizzas can pose foodborne illness risks if not handled properly.
 Common pathogens associated with frozen pizzas include Salmonella and Listeria.
-To prevent illness, ensure the pizza is cooked thoroughly to the recommended temperature.
+To reduce the risk of foodborne illness, ensure the pizza is cooked thoroughly to the recommended temperature.
 High-risk scenarios include thawing and refreezing the pizza multiple times.

 What are some pro storage tips?